-Is your data quality right and have you considered all the IT risks?
-Or do you not actually know exactly what is being asked?
-We also like to throw around various terms about what is worth knowing about business software.
-However, the best 10-point check is useless if you don't know exactly what is being asked.
-So here is an explanation of the most common "must-haves" for your business software.
+Is your data quality accurate, and have you considered all the IT risks?
+Or do you not actually know exactly what's being asked?
+We too are quite happy to throw around various terms that are worth knowing regarding business software.
+However, the best 10-point check is useless if you don't know exactly what's actually being asked.
+Therefore, here's an explanation of the most common „must-haves“ for your business software.

 IT infrastructure for business software